dcalab/p4-mapreduce-w17-public/spec/Spec.rst

     cat var/job-{id}/reducer-output/* | sort > test.txt
     diff test.txt truth.txt

+Note that these executables can be in any language - your server should not limit us to running map and reduce jobs written in python3!
+To help you test this, we have also provided you with a word count solution written in bash.

 To test the fault tolerance for your system, try starting up the server, and killing processes at random, making sure that the Master can still make forward progress.